javierez/vesta/README.md

 - Authentication: check if we really have separation of data per request and user.
 - Make sure forms are 'similar' to the casa/piso one (!)

+- Watermark:
+   - Determine whether we want to include it or not.
+   - Investigate a way to upload them without saving the image with watermark

 ## To improve